Naga-Manohar-Y/Classifying_Chessmen/README.md

 ### 1. **Exploratory Data Analysis (EDA)**
 EDA was conducted to understand the dataset better, including:
+- **Dataset Overview:** This dataset is structured into six directories, one for each chess piece.
+Each subfolder contains labeled images of the respective chess piece.
-- **Dataset Overview:** Class distribution, total samples, and data augmentation techniques.
+- Class distribution, total samples, and data augmentation techniques are there is notebook file.
 - **Visualizations:** Sample images of each chess piece and their respective pixel distributions.
 - **Insights:** Key observations that influenced preprocessing and model architecture decisions.

 ### 2. **Model Training**
-- Model Architecture: VGG19 was used as the base model for feature extraction, with a custom fully connected layer for classification.
+- Model Architectures used:
+  - VGG19
+  - MobileNet
+  - ResNet50
+  - Xception
 - Training Process:
-- Loss function: Categorical Cross-Entropy.
+  - Fine-tuned with adjusted learning rate, dropout, and selective unfreezing of layers.
+  - Pre-trained on ImageNet and performed exceptionally well on this dataset.
 - Optimizer: Adam.
 - Evaluation metric: Accuracy.
 - Training/Validation Split: 80/20 ratio.
-- Results: The final model achieved an accuracy of 98.2% on the validation set.
+- Results: VGG19 outperformed other models due to its simplicity and efficiency in handling this dataset.
+- Finally trained the larger model (image_size - 299 x 299) in train.py which gave 98.2% accuracy on validation_data.

 ### 3. **Exporting Notebook to Script**
 - To streamline deployment, the Jupyter Notebook was converted into a Python script.
 This ensures reproducibility and simplifies integration into the deployment pipeline.
+- train.py for training the model
+- chessmen_predict.py for inference
+- Note: If you want try tensorflowlite model refer to tflite_model.py

 ### 4. **Model Deployment**
 The trained model was deployed as a RESTful API using Flask and Gunicorn.
 The service allows users to: